Wolfe Glick: Competitive Pokémon

-2011–2021: Early career and first major event wins
+2009–2021: Early career and first major event wins

-Glick began competing in competitive Pokémon in 2009 as a freshman in high school.
-He made his debut in the World Championships in 2011, placing 5th overall.
+Glick began participating in competitive Pokémon as a freshman in high school, when he participated in VGC Regional Tournament, winning it, and receiving a free flight to the National Tournament, which he also won.
+He made his debut in the World Championships in 2011, placing 6th overall.
 He won the Washington, D.C.
 Regionals and US Nationals in Indianapolis to qualify.

-Following his 2nd placing at the 2012 World Championships, Glick's team was added into the Pokémon World Tournament facility in the Pokémon Black 2 and White 2 games.
+Following his 2nd placing at the 2012 World Championships, Glick's team was added to the Pokémon World Tournament facility in the Pokémon Black 2 and White 2 games.
 Accessible via an optional download, the "2012 Masters Division Challenge" allowed players to battle against an in-game trainer with his team.
-The battle followed the same ruleset as the 2012 VGC format.

 In 2016, while attending Virginia Tech, Glick won the Pokémon VGC World Championships, collecting around $10,000 in prize money.
-This team is generally regarded as his best team.
 Glick played Jonathan Evans in the 2016 finals and beat him 2–0 in their best of 3 set, being crowned the World Champion.

 Following his World Championship victory, he went on to win other major events, namely the 2019 North American International Championships (NAIC) and the 2020 Players Cup II.
-After this success Glick became the first player to win a Regional, National, International, Players Cup and a World Championship.
+After this success, Glick became the first player to win a Regional, National, International, Players Cup and a World Championship.
 As a reward for winning the 2020 Players Cup II, one of Glick's Pokémon, a Coalossal, was distributed to Pokémon video game Sword and Shield players via a Mystery Gift in-game code that expired in August 16, 2021.
 The code was 'V1CT0RYENG1NE25'.

 2022–2026: Return to Pokémon VGC and continued success

 Though the Pokémon VGC scene was paused during the COVID-19 pandemic, Glick returned to action when Play!
 Pokémon began hosting live events again in 2022.
-He returned with a top-32 finish at the Salt Lake City Regional Championships.
+He came in with a top-32 finish at the Salt Lake City Regional Championships.

 Glick started the 2023 season with a top-16 finish at the 2023 London Open, and placed top-16 across several more events during the year.
-He won his first official offline championship in over three years by winning the 2023 Orlando Regional Championship, at the time the biggest Pokemon VG tournament ever.
+He won his first official offline championship in over three years in the 2023 Orlando Regional Championship, at the time the biggest Pokemon VGC tournament ever.
 Glick qualified for the 2023 Pokémon World Championship, but was eliminated on day one with a 4-3 record.